Cocoeasy/komari/docs/troubleshooting.md

 points `x` distance should be less than `25`.

 ## Up jump key
+In general, this key is optional and meant for classes that have a separate skill to up jump.
+Below is details on how to set up this key.

 - If you are a mage class:
   - You need to set the `Teleport key`
   - If you have up jump, which most mage classes now have (e.g. holding up arrow + jump key), you don't need to set this key